philips-forks/ml-project-template-philips/README.md

         }
 1. **Rename** `./src/ml_project_template` into a custom name.
 After build you can import this module in python.
 You can add as many modules in `./src` as you want **before the build**.
 Do not forget, that each module should include `__init__.py` to be taken into account.
 1. **Add pip install arguments** into `requirements.txt`.
 The file will be used with a command: `xargs -L 1 pip install --no-cache-dir < requirements.txt`.
 This means that each line will be executed as `pip install <line in requirements.txt>`
 1. Add Pyton-installable libs into `./libs`.
-They will be installed during the build and can be imported in python directly.
+They will be installed during the build with `pip install -e <lib>` and can be imported in python directly.

 1. **Build:**
 * In Linux shell: `bash docker_build.sh`